| |

 What Is Pepper

-Black pepper, botanically known as Piper nigrum, from the family Piperaceae, has been the world’s most popular spice for 3,000 years, treasured by ancient Egyptians, Greeks and Romans—the pharaohs were buried with precious peppercorns in their noses.
+Black pepper, botanically known as Piper nigrum, from the family Piperaceae, has been the world’s most popular spice for 3,000 years, treasured by ancient Egyptians, Greeks, and Romans—the pharaohs were buried with precious peppercorns in their noses.
 For much of its history, pepper was known as “Black Gold,” a term still used in India today.
 Native to the western hills of India, traders carried pepper to Java and other countries.
 It was so treasured that the search for its source and control of the trade influenced world exploration, and thus, history.
 Vasco da Gama circumnavigated Africa to reach the Malabar Coast of India, which enabled Portugal to gain a monopoly on pepper for almost a century.
-That made Lisbon the European trading center for spices, nearly ruining Alexandria, Genoa and Venice.
+That made Lisbon the European trading center for spices, nearly ruining Alexandria, Genoa, and Venice.

 Pepper was of key importance to season and preserve meats, and to overcome the odors of rancid food.
-By the Middle Ages in Europe, pepper was so valuable that it was worth more than gold by weight, and individual peppercorns were widely accepted as legal currency for dowries, taxes and rents.
-It was also gold for one’s health.
+By the Middle Ages in Europe, pepper was so valuable that it was worth more than gold by weight, and individual peppercorns were widely accepted as legal currency for dowries, taxes, and rents.
+It was also good for one’s health.
 The original pepper merchants, along with spice merchants, were the predecessors of apothecaries: Pepper and pepper oil were components of most European medicines of the time.

 (Article continues below)